ABOUT THE PROGRAM

 Companies, individuals, social service providers, and government agencies increasingly turn to mediation as a more cost-effective, expedient way to achieve mutually satisfactory agreements.

 Classroom training and an in-depth practicum will prepare you to become an effective, neutral third party in a conflict.
-The principles of mediation are covered during this interactive five-session course.
+The principles of mediation are covered during this interactive forty hour course.
 You will learn the facilitative mediation process, develop active listening skills, and practice effective questioning techniques.
 Ethical standards in mediation and strategies to work through impasse situations will be introduced, as will methods to differentiate between position and interest, identify sources of conflict, and write agreements.

 Following classroom training, an in-depth practicum will include a minimum of three observations, four co-mediations, and two solo mediations.
 The practicum will allow you to practice your skills and gain confidence in your ability to mediate conflict and facilitate difficult conversations.
 Our partnership with the Neighborhood Justice Center (NJC) creates opportunities for mediation students to observe actual mediation sessions, build experience through volunteer work, and network with professional mediators.

 Anyone interested in strengthening skills in mediation and conflict resolution.
 The program is popular with human resource professionals, educators, administrators, managers, and legal staff.

 By the end of the program students will be able to:

 - Describe the key characteristics of different communication skills utilized in the mediation process.

 - Describe the key characteristics of applying ethical mediator conduct.